Two death sentences in absentia for war crimes in Bangladesh

 "We know where they are living.
 We must do our best to bring them back and execute them," state prosecutor Tureen Afroz told reporters.

-But sporadic violence broke out on the eve of a new 60-hour strike called by the BNP to demand next year's election take place under a non-partisan government.
-Several people were injured as crude bombs went off in Dhaka and other cities.

-Bangladesh became part of Pakistan at the end of British rule in 1947 but it broke away from Pakistan in 1971 after a nine-month war.
+Bangladesh became part of Pakistan at the end of British rule in 1947 but it broke away from Pakistan in 1971.
 Some factions in Bangladesh, including the Jamaat, opposed the break with Pakistan, but the party denies accusations that its leaders committed murder, rape and torture.

-About three million people were killed, according to official figures, and thousands of women were raped.
+About three million people were killed during the nine-month war, according to official figures, and thousands of women were raped.

 (Reporting by Ruma Paul; Editing by Ron Popeski)